ardneps/weather-forecaster/README.md

 > Since this package's structure is asynchronous you have to use "async-await" or ".then()" structures when using the module.

-Example usages with this structures are given below.
+Example usages with these structures are given below.

 - **Getting all the data with IIFE:**
 ```js